Busiu/Pong_xD/README.md

 # Pong_xD

-Simple pong game but you control pallets using parts of your body, for instance your head or your friend's hand.
+Simple pong game but you control paddles using parts of your body, for instance your head or your friend's hand.

 ## Requirements:
 1. OpenCV